uwplse/synapse/www/popl16-aec/index.md

 * `opsyn`: core implementation of Synapse
 * `run.py`: experiment runner (described below)
 * `test`: tests for Synapse and benchmarks

+### Getting Started

+Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads), and import the VirtualBox image (open VirtualBox, then File > Import Appliance).
+Boot the resulting virtual machine.
+You will be automatically logged in as the `synapse` user.
+Open a terminal (there is a desktop shortcut to LXTerminal).

 ### Experiments